-In the health care arena, the family physician serves as a patient's "quarterback" through managing day-to-day and overall care.
-Should the need arise, family physicians can coordinate and advocate for the services of specialists such as cardiologists, orthopaedic surgeons, dermatologists, pulmonologists, oncologists, or any type of specialist.
-Our faculty have daily working relationships with hundreds of specialists at UT Southwestern affiliated hospitals.
+The family physician serves as a patient’s “quarterback” by managing day-to-day and overall care.
+As the leader of an interprofessional team of health care providers, family physicians coordinate and advocate for the services of specialists such as cardiologists, orthopedic surgeons, dermatologists, pulmonologists, oncologists, and non-physician providers of care such as physical therapists and counselors.
+Our faculty members have daily working relationships with hundreds of specialists at UT Southwestern affiliated hospitals.
 Every day, we are enhancing the discipline of family medicine by training future family physicians and by finding better ways to deliver health services.

 - To provide excellent primary care to individuals and families.